cbrandao18/algorithms_practice/README.md

 * Lucas Numbers - return the nth number of the Lucas Sequence incorportating memoization
 * Min Change - return the minimum number of coins needed to make the target amount
 * Coin Change from leetcode - return the number of combinations that make up an amount

+### Tabulation
+* Stepper - return if possible to move from the front all the way to the back end of the array.
+Each index in the array represents the number of steps allowed to take from that position.
+* Max Non Adjacent Sum - return the maximum sum of elements in the array we can get if we cannot take adjacent elements into the sum
+* Min Change - return the minimum number of coins needed to make the target amount

+### Sorting
+* Bubble Sort
+* Selection Sort
+* Insertion Sort
+* Merge Sort
+* Quick Sort